Quito and 5 Day Galapagos Legend Cruise – Southern Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-After the visit you will go to Baltra Airport for your return flight to Quito.
+Baltra Island Airport.
+After the visit, passengers will be transferred to the airport for their return flight to Quito.
 Upon arrival, you will be transferred to your hotel.
 Overnight in Quito.
 (B)

 Day 8 (Tue): Quito.